-Corsair has released a tool called Corsair Utility Engine which can be used to manager light effects, record macros, and tweak other settings related to your Corsair hardware such as their mouse or keyboard.
+Corsair has released a tool called Corsair Utility Engine which can be used to manage light effects, record macros, and tweak other settings related to your Corsair hardware such as their mouse or keyboard.
 However, it appears that there are an awful lot of users who are struggling either to install or to update this tool.
 Some of the error messages which appear goes like:

 The CUE has detected an error during software update check